New adult fiction

 New adult (NA) fiction is a developing genre of fiction with protagonists in the 18–29 age bracket.
-St. Martin's Press first coined the term in 2009, when they held a special call for "fiction similar to young adult fiction (YA) that can be published and marketed as adult—a sort of an 'older YA' or 'new adult.
+St. Martin's Press coined the term in 2009, when they held a special call for "fiction similar to young adult fiction (YA) that can be published and marketed as adult—a sort of an 'older YA' or 'new adult.
 New adult fiction tends to focus on issues such as leaving home, developing sexuality, and negotiating education and career choices.
 The genre has gained popularity rapidly over the last few years, particularly through books by self-published bestselling authors such as Jennifer L. Armentrout, Cora Carmack, Colleen Hoover, Anna Todd, and Jamie McGuire.

 The genre originally faced criticism, as some viewed it as a marketing scheme, while others claimed the readership was not there to publish the material.
 In contrast, others claimed the term was necessary; a publicist for HarperCollins described it as "a convenient label because it allows parents and bookstores and interested readers to know what is inside".

 Examples of books in the new adult genre include Sarah J. Maas's A Court of Thorns and Roses and Throne of Glass, Jennifer L. Armentrout's Wait for You and Blood and Ash series, Jamie McGuire's Beautiful Disaster, Colleen Hoover's Slammed, Cora Carmack's Losing It, Kendall Ryan's The Impact of You and Casey McQuiston's Red, White & Royal Blue.

 Marketing

-This category is intended to be marketed to post-adolescents and young adults ages 18 to 29.
-This age group is considered to be the lucrative "cross-over" category of young-adult titles that appeal to both the young-adult market and to an adult audience.
-Publishers of young-adult fiction now favor this category as it encompasses a far broader audience.
-The chief features that distinguish the new adult fiction category from young adult fiction are the perspective of the young protagonist and the scope of the protagonist's life experience.
-Perspective is gained as childhood innocence fades and life experience is gained, which brings insight.
-It is this insight which is lacking in traditional young-adult fiction.
-The other main differences are characters' ages and the settings.
-YA does not usually include main characters over age 18 or in college, but these characters are featured in new adult books.
-New adult can best be described as the age category after young adult.